RFC-MACP-0008

 • mode_version - proposal-mode semantic profile,

-• configuration_version - optional rule profile,
+• configuration_version — rule profile for negotiation parameters,

 • ttl_ms - explicit negotiation deadline,